Hip Hip Hurray (film): Critical reception

 Hip Hip Hurray is featured in Avijit Ghosh's book, 40 Retakes: Bollywood Classics You May Have Missed.

 Production

 Prakash Jha was trying to raise funds for Damul (which he made next year), but failed to find financiers because of its bold subject matter.
 He then narrated the outline of Hip Hip Hurray to producer Manmohan Shetty.
 Shetty liked the idea of a sports film and with a proposed cast that included Anil Kapoor and Shabana Azmi, Jha was ready to make it.
 But 25 days before the principal photography was to begin, Anil Kapoor backed out and Azmi followed suit.
 Jha then came up with a different cast of Raj Kiran, Deepti Naval and Nikhil Bhagat.
 Gulzar has written the screenplay, dialogues as well as lyrics of the film.

 Due to the small budget, the entire climax was shot with a single camera and this led to every single shot being filmed three or four times to give the feel of multiple angles.
+The film was shot in Ranchi at Vikas Vidyalaya and Bishop Westcott School.